 PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) be cleaned before and after use, staff are reminded of this requirement regularly; Measures have been put in place to protect office staff when dealing with contractors, parents and visitors.
 Glass louvres offer protection for office staff and visitors.
-Use of non-classroom space has been allocated and timetabled to avoid mixing of bubbles. staff rest areas contractors, Staff, pupils, visitors, contractors, household members Potential spread of infectious disease • Lunch breaks for staff are staggered.
+Use of non-classroom space has been allocated and timetabled to avoid mixing of bubbles.
+Transmission of Covid-19 staff rest areas Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Lunch breaks for staff are staggered.
 Staffroom will only be available for heating/ getting food/drinks.
-Limit of 3 people to be in any space together at any one time.
-Staff will have lunches and break times in their own classrooms: Staff room furniture has been reconfigured to maintain social distancing and reduce face to face contact. • Signage and floor markings support staff to maintain 2 metre distance; • Staff are encouraged to bring their own food to work or to order school dinners.
+Limit of 6 people to be in any space together at any one time.
+Staff will have lunches and break times in their own classrooms: Staff room furniture has been reconfigured to maintain social distancing and reduce face to face contact.
+Signage and floor markings support staff to maintain 2 metre distance; Staff are encouraged to bring their own food to work or to order school dinners.
 Staff are encouraged not to purchase food off site to prevent possible transmission of the COVID-19 virus through contact with other people and/or contaminated surfaces.
-Transmission of Covid-19 Staff, pupils, visitors, Potential spread of infectious disease Meetings to be held via remote working tools wherever possible; through airborne particles due to face-face meetings household member household members Infectious disease • Only when absolutely necessary will a face to face meeting take place.
-This will be with the minimum number of participants, whilst observing social distancing rules either in an outdoor space or well ventilated area indoors; Hand sanitiser is provided where handwashing facilities are not immediately available; Disinfectant wipes are available in designated meeting rooms to enable staff to wipe down shared equipment before and after use; Meetings are held outdoors or in a well-ventilated designated room (The Cabin); Full School Opening Arrangements During COVID-19 Restrictions General Risk Assessment
+Transmission of Covid-19 through airborne particles due to face-face meetings Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Staff Meetings will be a mixture of face to face meetings and meetings using remote working tools. due to lace-lace meetings nousenoid members Meetings of up to 8 adults can be held in a sanitized, well ventilated classroom or other room where people can remain 2 metres apart.
+Meetings of up to 15 adults can be held in the school hall as long as adults remain 2 meters apart and where appropriate face coverings.
+Full staff meetings can be held outdoors with all social distancing measures in place.
+Meetings to be held via remote working tools wherever the above in not possible;